lonynamer/Knowledge/Ansible/README.md

 - apache2 as webserver for serving a python application
 - mysql

-### What is Ansible ?
+### First of All, What is Ansible ?
 ---
-- Ansible Configuration Management solution.
+- Ansible Configuration Management solution and not only a CM.
+- Simple automation language and engine that runs ansible playbooks YAML files.
 - Agentles
-- Writen in Phyton
+- Writen in `Phyton`
+- `Ansible Tower` in the enterprise framwork for controlling, securing and managing Ansible
 - Ansibe has a logic what you would like to do is a change with the previous state and the current desired state.
-You will see it in playbooks.
+You will see it in playbooks and when you run multiple times it perform only the difference.
+- Competitors: `Puppet`, `Chef`, `Saltstack`
+- `Simple`, human readble, no special coding skills
+- `Powerfull` and can orchestrate the complete app life cycle
+- `Agentless`, uses OpenSSH and WinRM
+---

+### The Ansible Way
+---
+- Cross Platform: Linux, Windows, Unix
+- Human Readable: YAML and Jinja2 (Markup Language)
+- Perfect Description Of Application: Ensuring everyone is on the same page.
+- Version Controlled
+- Dynamic Inventories: Capture all the servers % 100 of the time, regardless of infra, location etc.
+- Orchastration That Play Weel With Others: HP SA, Pupet, Jenkins, RHNSS to homogenize existing environments by current toolsets and update mechanisms.
+---

+### Large community and wide variety of automation taks
+---
+- Over 1300 modules: cloud, containers, database, files, messaging, monitoring, network, notifications, packaging, source control, system, testing, utilizers, web infrastructure.
+---

+### It's not only a traditional CM tool:
+It can be used and can perform;
+---
+- Application Deployment
+- Multi-Tier Orchestration
+- Provisioning
+- Configuration Management
+- Continuous Delivery
+- Security & Compliance
+- It's the only automation engine/language that can automate the entire application lifecycle and continuous delivery pipeline.
 ---

 ### Installation